 The important thing to remember about herb gardens is that they are relatively easy to cultivate and will do well as long as they have good drainage and ample sun.
-Culinary herbs add great beauty to the landscape and provide variety and flavor to any recipe in which they are used.
+Growing herbs adds great beauty to the landscape and provide variety and flavor to any recipe in which they are used.
 Click on the articles below for guides, ideas and more.

 How to grow rosemary, indoors and outdoors, in pots.